baglobaglo/MBS/README.md

 ## Movie Booking System
 This is our Movie Booking System (MBS) for CS3365 Software Engineering.
-Our group has created a system where users can view movies and purchase tickets.
+Movie theaters in Texas have noticed that their ticket sales have fallen, so our group has created a system where users can view movies and purchase tickets via a program.
 They can also read or write reviews for movies.
 Admins of the system have additional functionality, such as creating or removing shows.